-The Buffalo Bills begin training camp on July 20th at St. John Fisher College located in Pittsford, New York.
+Buffalo Bills training camp is underway at St. John Fisher College in Pittsford, N.Y.
 There, the Bills will determine which players make their 53-man roster to kick off the 2014-15 NFL regular season.

 For fans though, training camp is a time to witness their teams before the season starts.
-The Bills have two sets of practices heading into training camp, day practices as well as night practices.
-All the day practices for Buffalo require no ticket for fans who want to go.
+The Bills have two sets of practices -- day and night.
+All of the day practices for Buffalo require no ticket for fans who want to go.

 Day Practice Schedule: